iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 # Local Setup

 This section will guide in setting up the Integration Service API using Node.js.
-It is mainly relevant for developers wanting to contribute to the project or run fork the project.
+It is mainly relevant for developers who want to contribute to the project or create a fork of the project.

 ## Requirements